thekobewan/configure-ad/README.md

 <p>Now it’s time to actually add Client-1 onto the domain.
 We’re going to login with the original user we created in the beginning and join Client-1 to the domain.
 Once Client-1 is on the domain, we are able to use our admin Jane Doe.</p>

 1. Log back into Client-1 VM with original user from Step 1.
-(Example: darinstathos)
 2. Right-click the Windows start icon > 'System'
 3. 'Rename this PC (advanced)' > 'Change' > 'Domain'
 4. Change the domain to: mydomain.com (or whatever domain you'd like)